Kazuki Nakajima: FIA World Endurance Championship

 Nakajima driving in the 2018 6 Hours of Silverstone.

 In 2012, Nakajima was selected by Toyota to be one of the drivers for its assault on the 24 Hours of Le Mans race and the FIA World Endurance Championship, driving the prototype Toyota TS030 Hybrid.
 At Le Mans, he hit the Nissan DeltaWing hard enough to knock it off the circuit, causing substantial damage to the Nissan, and significant damage to his own car — neither car finished the race.
 He finished runner-up at the 2012 6 Hours of Silverstone.
 At the 2012 6 Hours of Fuji, Nakajima took pole position for Toyota before triple stinting in the race to bring home the TS030's second win in competition and Nakajima's first with the team.

 Nakajima continued as Toyota LMP1 part-time driver the next two seasons.
 He won the 2013 6 Hours of Fuji, a race cancelled with no laps under green flag.
-In 2014 he finished second at Silverstone, Fuji and Shanghai.
+In 2014, he finished second at Silverstone, Fuji and Shanghai.

 Nakajima became a Toyota LMP1 full-time driver for the 2015 FIA World Endurance Championship, scoring a third place at Silverstone as best result.
-In 2016 he scored a third-place finish at Shanghai.
+In 2016, he scored a third-place finish at Shanghai.

 Nakajima began the 2017 season with two wins at Silverstone and Spa.

-Nakajima won the 2018 Le Mans 24 Hours race in the #8 Toyota, along with Fernando Alonso and Sébastian Buemi.
+Nakajima won the 2018 Le Mans 24 Hours race in the No. 8 Toyota, along with Fernando Alonso and Sébastian Buemi.

 Nakajima, Buemi and Alonso then repeated the achievement in 2019, at the same time clinching the 2018–19 FIA World Endurance Championship, making Nakajima the second Japanese FIA world champion after Toshi Arai.

 Nakajima retired from racing after the 2021 FIA World Endurance Championship to take on the role of vice-chairman at Toyota Gazoo Racing Europe, with Ryō Hirakawa taking over his seat.